Chart Color Schemes

 Roleystone is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Roleystone's dwelling structure, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 90.0% houses and 10.0% other dwellings.
+Roleystone's dwelling structure, as per the latest Census, consisted of 98.3% houses and 1.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Perth metro had 90.0% houses and 10.0% other dwellings.
 Home ownership in Roleystone stood at 38.9%, with mortgaged dwellings at 54.3% and rented ones at 6.9%.
 The median monthly mortgage repayment was $2,056, higher than Perth metro's average of $1,750.
-Median weekly rent in Roleystone was $350, compared to Perth metro's $305.
-Nationally, Roleystone's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+The median weekly rent in Roleystone was $350, compared to Perth metro's $305.
+Nationally, Roleystone's mortgage repayments were higher at $2,056 versus the Australian average of $1,863, while rents were lower at $350 compared to the national figure of $375.

 Frequently Asked Questions - Housing